Caldwell University

 JUNIOR COMPREHENSIVE 1 credit

 In the junior year students are required to execute independently a series of works that demonstrate proficiency in various media.
 All art faculty evaluate students in a group critique.
 An evaluation of each individual student is made jointly by the department.
 Areas of weakness are addressed and students may be required to repeat a project.
 Students may be required to do additional coursework if skill or understanding in a particular area(s) is insufficient.
 Junior Project students may not go on to enroll in the Senior Thesis Exhibit until all studies for the Junior Project and any remedial coursework are satisfactorily completed.
-Students should have taken the following courses prior to their junior year: AR 111 Drawing I, AR 113 2D Design, AR 118 3D Design and AR 280 Painting I.
+Students should have taken the following courses prior to their junior year: AR 111 Drawing I, AR 200 2D Design and Color Theory, AR 118 3D Design and AR 280 Painting I.

 It is strongly recommended that students take this course in the fall semester